grafana/clickhouse-datasource/README.md

 The ClickHouse data source plugin allows you to query and visualize ClickHouse data from within Grafana.

+**As of 2.0 this plugin will only support ad hoc filters when using ClickHouse 22.7+**

 ## Installation

 For detailed instructions on how to install the plugin on Grafana Cloud or